lord-saumagen/TypeScript-LINQ/README.md

 * Copy the TypeScript files of interest into your own project.
 * Set references to the TypeScript files in your own project.

-You will find a complete solution description n the "Overfiew.html" file in the "Docs" directory.
+You will find a complete solution description in the "index.html" file in the "Docs" directory.

 See: [TS.js and TS.d.ts download.](./TS.zip) (Use right click -> Save link as...)
 See: [Overview](https://lord-saumagen.github.io/TypeScript-LINQ/)